bharathkukka/InfosysTraining-WD/README.md

-# Infosys Web Development Training Portfolio 🚀
+# Infosys Web Development Training  🚀

 Welcome to my portfolio!
 This repository summarizes the projects I built and the skills I acquired during the Infosys Web Development training program.